mbernste/mbernste.github.io/_posts/2021-11-23-normed_vector_space.md

   - linear algebra
 ---

-THIS POST IS CURRENTLY UNDER CONSTRUCTION
+_When first introduced to Euclidean vectors, one is taught the length of the vector's arrow is called the norm of the vector.
+In this post, we present the more rigorous and abstract definition of a norm and show how it generalizes the notion of "length" to non-Euclidean vector spaces.
+We also discuss how the norm induces a metric function on pairs vectors so that one can discuss distances between vectors._

 Introduction
 ------------

 A **normed vector space** is a vector space in which each vector is associated with a scalar value called a **norm**.
-In a standard Euclidean vector spaces, the lengths of each vector is a norm:
+In a standard Euclidean vector spaces, the length of each vector is a norm:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/Norm.png" alt="drawing" width="200"/></center>

-The definition of a norm, however, generalizes this notion of length to any vector space.
+The more abstract, rigorous definition of a norm generalizes this notion of length to any vector space as follows:

 <span style="color:#0060C6">**Definition 1 (normed vector space):** A **normed vector space** is vector space $(\mathcal{V}, \mathcal{F})$ associated with a function $\|\|.\|\| : \mathcal{V} \rightarrow \mathbb{R}$, called a **norm**, that obeys the following axioms:</span>